MillionConcepts/pdr/docs/supported_datasets.md

   - Lunar Orbiter 1-5 EDRs
 #### Kaguya/Selene
   - Spectral Profiler data
-  - other datasets have been migrated to PDS4 and are notionally supported
+  - Other datasets have been migrated to PDS4 and are notionally supported
+  - Many datasets on JAXA DARTS (ARD, GRS, LALT, MAG, SNDR, SP, TC, TEXI, TVIS)
 #### Lunar Prospector
   - PDS3 datasets that have not been deprecated by PDS4 versions. specifically:
     - LOSAPDR